openvinotoolkit/openvino_notebooks/README.md

 - To check some common installation problems, run `python check_install.py`.
 This script is located in the openvino_notebooks directory.
   Please run it after activating the `openvino_env` virtual environment.
 - If you get an `ImportError`, doublecheck that you installed the Jupyter kernel.
 If necessary, choose the openvino*env kernel from the \_Kernel->Change Kernel* menu) in Jupyter Lab or Jupyter Notebook
+- If OpenVINO is installed globally, do not run installation commands in a terminal where setupvars.bat or setupvars.sh are sourced.
+- For Windows installation, we recommend using _Command Prompt (cmd.exe)_, not _PowerShell_.

 ---